FranksNovak/FranksNovak/README.md

 - 👋 Hi, I’m @FranksNovak
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript and react
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on all react apps.
-Still new to this technology but I am willing to learn
 - 📫 How to reach me.
 You can contact me at fnovak78@gmail.com

 <!---